Parks Victoria Board

-Chris Trotman is an experienced Non-Executive Director and was appointed to the Parks Victoria Board in 2015.
-She has held senior executive roles in health, disability services and education and holds qualifications in governance, accounting and business management and is a Graduate member of the AICD.
-Chris has extensive experience serving on a range of Boards and committees and is the current Chair of Royal Botanic Gardens Victoria and Deputy Chair of Mine Lands Rehabilitation Authority.
-Chris lives on a beef farm in Gippsland.
+Chris Trotman is an experienced non-executive director and was appointed to the Parks Victoria Board in 2015.
+Her executive career includes CEO roles in health services, aged care and disability services.
+Chris holds degrees, accounting and business management and is a Graduate member of the AICD.
+Chris has extensive experience serving on a range of boards and committees and is the current Chair of Royal Botanic Gardens Victoria and Deputy Chair of the Mine Lands Rehabilitation Authority.
+She lives on a farm in Gippsland.